Die Stadt & Das gute Leben

 “The City & The Good Life” is both an experimental intervention in public space and an exhibition practice.
 It enables networking and gives rise to collective narrative spaces.
 It takes an interest in architecture, art, and education, transforms exhibition rooms into urban spaces and vice versa, intervenes and invites, and seeks to be both a place of gathering and a temporary archive.
 The project sets out to spark impulses for an intensified debate on existing antagonisms in urban space (workshops), but also to embark on urban excursions.
 It aims to initiate different forms of knowledge transfer from and in international discourse on urbanity (symposium), demonstrate how this knowledge can be translated into artistic practices (exhibition), and probe or dissolve the boundaries between institutional and public spaces (public lessons).

-The project will open on June 10, 2020, following an extensive redesign of the exhibition space, including a new entry area.
+The project will open in September, 2020, following an extensive redesign of the exhibition space, including a new entry area.
 To follow the progress of the project and to obtain more information about the activities and events, see: www.diestadtunddasguteleben.at